Quantum thermochemical engines: Irreversible cycles

 When the working substance of the engine undergoes a BEC transition, one has to carefully consider the confinement anisotropy that leads to standard or generalised BECs, in order to rephrase the size scalings in terms of the volume.
 In the following, three different anisotropic boxes are considered, each one favouring a different BEC phase.
 The sizes $L_z=\mathcal{O}(\ln V)$ and $L_x\simeq L_y=\mathcal{O}\big(\sqrt{V/\ln V}\big)$ favours the formation of a 2D-BEC.
 The emergence of a 1D-BEC is studied when $L_x=\mathcal{O}(L_y L_z)^\chi$ with $\chi\geqslant 1$, such that $L_x=\mathcal{O}\big(V^{\frac{\chi}{\chi+1}}\big)$ and $L_y\sim L_z=\mathcal{O}\big(V^{\frac{1}{2\chi+2}}\big)$.
 Lastly, assume the scaling $L_x\sim L_y\sim L_z=\mathcal{O}\big(\sqrt[3]{V}\big)$ when the substance is a 0D-BEC.

-The size scaling of the work and heat corrections in equations \eqref{W.irr} and \eqref{Q.irr} depend on the function $h(\varepsilon)$, and are explicitly computed in Appendix \ref{en.corr} assuming $h(0)\neq0$ and finite.
-The condition $h(0)\neq0$ guarantees that the grandcanonical ensemble is the unique steady state at every time, otherwise also the instantaneous ground state is a steady state.
+The size scaling of the work and heat corrections in equations \eqref{W.irr} and \eqref{Q.irr} depend on the function $h(\varepsilon)$, and are explicitly computed in appendix \ref{en.corr} assuming $h(\varepsilon_p)\neq0$ and that $h(0)$ is finite.
+The condition $h(\varepsilon_p)\neq0$ guarantees that the grandcanonical ensemble is the unique steady state at every time, otherwise also the instantaneous Hamiltonian eigenstates with energy $\varepsilon_p$ such that $h(\varepsilon_p)=0$ are steady states.
 This large class of functions contains the constant function, the exponential decay, and the Lorentzian.

 The performances of the isothermal chemical Carnot and Otto cycles are reported explicitly in the following, when the substance is a BEC only during the third stroke.
 These configurations show efficiency and output power overcoming the classical ones.
-The cases of the working substance always being in a BEC are discussed in Appendix \ref{app.cycles}.
+The cases of the working substance always being in a BEC are discussed in appendix \ref{app.cycles}.